American Modern Ensemble Instrumentation

-Note: additional, small, hand-held percussion instruments may be available if we are notified before the festival, or if the composer supplies the instrument.
+Note: additional, small, hand-held percussion instruments may be available if we are notified before the festival, or if the composer supplies the instrument(s).
 Other large instruments (i.e., a full set of chimes, timpani, or a larger marimba) are not available.
 It is strongly recommend that composers not write for both the marimba and vibraphone in the same piece, if at all possible, and be as economical as possible when writing for percussion.
 The smaller your set-up, the more likely your piece will be performed in the future.

-*Note regarding the synthesizer: the synthesizer will be an 88 key MIDI keyboard connected to an Apple Macbook Pro laptop running Apple's Main Stage.
+*Note regarding the synthesizer: this is an 88 key MIDI keyboard connected to an Apple Macbook Pro laptop running Apple's Main Stage.
 Any programming will need to be discussed with the keyboard player.

 Pieces not adhering to these instrumentation guidelines will not be considered or programmed.